 According to the Paperwork reduction Act of 1995, no persons are required to respond to a collection of information unless such collection displays a valid OMB control number.
-The valid OMB control number for this information collection is 1894-0006.
-Public reporting burden for this collection of information is estimated to average 35 hours per response, including the time for reviewing instructions, searching existing data resources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-The obligation to respond to this collection is required to obtain or retain benefits.
-Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Department of Education, 400 Maryland Ave., SW, Washington, DC 20210-4537 or email Julie Coplin at 21stCCLC@ed.gov.
-Please do not return completed applications to this address.
+The valid OMB control number for this information collection is: 1894-0006.
+Public reporting burden for this collection of information is estimated to average 16 hours per response, including the time for reviewing instructions, searching existing data resources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+The obligation to respond to this collection is required to obtain or maintain benefits.